siddharthmnn/rewindfs/README.md

 ### Recovery

 * Restore a file from a specific snapshot
-* Recover deleted files using the most recent snapshot
+* Recover deleted files using the latest snapshot

 ### Diff and History